SAP-samples/teched2023-IN263/exercises/ex7/README.md

     <img src="./images/2.png" width="90%" height="90%" />

 3. Upon enabling your screen will look as shown below.
+This might take couple of minutes to send an event.
+You can wait for 3-5 minutes.

     <img src="./images/3.png" width="90%" height="90%" />
     <!-- ![plot](./images/2.png) -->